OMDTZ/MillsMap_V1/README.md

 For Web-map, you are needed to prepare the following
 - Domain name, because it uses let’s encrypt for the SSL, you should provide the domain in the very early stage.
 In our case, we bought a domain from https://www.namecheap.com/
 - Server for hosting, in our case we used https://cloud.digitalocean.com/.
-  - Remote server specifications during data collection 1GB RAM / 1CPU and 25 GB SSD Disk.
+  - Specifications for the
+    - Image Ubuntu 20.04 (LTS) x64
+    - Size
+      - 1 vCPU
+      - RAM 1GB / 25GB Disk
+      - Cost ($6/mo)

 ### Steps for deploying Data collection server